 (ii) Whenever graphical/pictorial question(s) are set for sighted candidates, a passage followed by an equal number of questions and weightage be set for visually impaired candidates.

-UGC NET Paper 2 will be based on subject-wise selected by the candidate.
-Paper-II will also consist of only 100 objective type questions (MCQs) for 200 marks.
+UGC NET 2023 Paper 2 will be based on subject-wise selection by the candidate.
+Paper II will also consist of only 100 objective-type questions (MCQs) for 200 marks.
 A total of 101 subjects will be covered in the UGC NET Exam.
 Candidates will have to select one subject for the NET Exam preferably the subject of their post-graduation.
 The PDF file links for UGC NET Paper 2 Syllabus for all subjects are mentioned below:

 |Subject Code||Subject||Syllabus [in English]||Syllabus [in Hindi]|